Technical Guide

 Why These Metrics Matter (And Why They Don't)

 DA and DR are useful indicators, not goals.
-Focus on building a strong SEO foundation (quality content, good backlinks, technical optimization), and these metrics will naturally improve as a byproduct.
+Focus on building a strong AEO/GEO foundation (quality content, good backlinks, technical optimization), and these metrics will naturally improve as a byproduct.

 Common Misconceptions & Limitations

 Reality: DA and DR are third-party metrics.
-Google doesn't use them.
-A site with lower DA can outrank a site with higher DA if it has better content, relevance, and user signals for specific queries.
+Answer engines don't use them directly.
+A site with lower DA can get cited more than a site with higher DA if it has better content, relevance, and user signals for specific queries.

 Reality: Relevance matters more than DA.
 A link from a relevant DA 30 site in your niche is often more valuable than an irrelevant link from a DA 70 site.
 Natural link profiles include links from sites of varying authority.